 - An interest and knowledge of British cetaceans or the enthusiasm to learn

-- Attendance at Sea Watch Observer training course
+- Attendance at Sea Watch Observer training course is mandatory

 - Ability to record sightings information accurately and in detail (recording forms provided)

 - Ability to survey outdoors for approximately 1 hour

 - Proactive with the ability to work independently and unsupervised